 Navigate to People > Members on your sidebar, then under the Role column, make sure the user is set as a User.
 After they have been set as a user on the organization level, click on Edit under the Projects column.

 Set the user’s role as Multiple project Roles or Project Manager.

 Project Managers can manage, track, and view reports for any projects they are added to.
 They also see the information of the users under the projects where they have a manager role.
 Multiple project roles means that the user can have different permissions on more than one project that they are assigned to.
 They can be assigned to one project as a user and another as a manager.

 When setting the user’s role as Multiple Project Roles, select the projects they should manage under the Manager title.

 Alternatively, change the user role to Project manager, choose which projects they need to manage, then click Save.

 Set a User as Manager on the Projects Page

 Navigate to Project management > Projects, then click on the project name.

-Next, you can either select Manager under the Role column drop-down, or click on Edit Members.
+Next, you can select Manager under the Role column drop-down.

 To know more about Hubstaff user role permissions, please click here.